University of Cologne: Name

-The university did not have a name for a long time, except for the medieval name universitas studii s[an]c[ta]e civitatis coloniensis (see university’s seal) or the new name Cologne University.
-Both names emphasize that the university was an institution of the city of Cologne.
-Josef Kroll, Rector of the university from 1945 to 1949, introduced the official name University of Cologne.
-Kroll had already taken the initiative in his first term of office in the early 1930s.
+The university did not have a name for a long time, except for the medieval name universitas studii s[an]c[ta]e civitatis coloniensis (see the university's seal) or the newer description Universität Köln (loosely, Cologne University).
+Both names emphasized that the university was an institution of the city of Cologne.
+Josef Kroll proposed the official name Universität zu Köln (loosely, University in Cologne) while he was rector of the university in the early 1930s, and introduced it during his second term of office (1945–1950).
+The university, which gives some courses in English, is also branded University of Cologne.

 Organization and faculties

-The Rectorate is responsible for the governance and management of the university.
-It consists of the Rector as Chairperson (Joybrato Mukherjee), six Vice-Rectors and the Chancellor (Karsten Gerlof).
-The Rectorate is elected by the University Election Assembly, in which the Senate and the University Council exercise equal voting power; the first term of office is at least six years and subsequent terms of office at least four years.
-The Rector is Chairperson of the Rectorate and the Senate of the University.
+The rectorate is responsible for the governance and management of the university.
+It consists of the rector as chairperson (Joybrato Mukherjee), six Vice-Rectors and the Chancellor (Karsten Gerlof).
+The rectorate is elected by the University Election Assembly, in which the Senate and the University Council exercise equal voting power; the first term of office is at least six years and subsequent terms of office at least four years.
+The rector is chairperson of the rectorate and the Senate of the university.

 The university is divided into the following six Faculties: